georgenorman/lab-kit-js/README.md

 Limitations:

 1. There can be only one Table of Contents section per page.
-2. Maximum levels is two.
+2. Maximum levels is two (e.g., h2 and h3 headings).

 Tag attributes: